jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 void wake_waiter(struct waitqueue *waitqueue);
 ```

-Each element in the waitqueue's waitlist is a `struct wait`'s waitlist.
+Each element in the waitqueue's `waitlist` is a `struct wait`'s `waitlist`.
 The `struct wait` object holds a reference to a sleeping process on the waitqueue.
 More than one process can wait on an event - though much of the time the waitqueue will either be empty or have one entry.
-We can now make an adjustment to the sleeping idiom psudo code that we will use to guide us in our implementation:
+We make an adjustment to the sleeping idiom pseudocode that we will use to guide us in our implementation:

 ```C
     struct wait wait;